Rat Wars: Promotion and release

 The first single, "Hateful", was released as part of an April 2023 update to the video game Ultrakill, with the developer stating "Yes, we're premiering... new music inside of Ultrakill now, deal with it".
 The album was announced alongside two more singles, "Children of Sorrow" and "Sicko", with a release date of December 7.
 Before the release, the band released three more singles: "Ashamed" on 23 October, "Unloved" on 16 November, and "Demigods" on 23 November.

 The cover artwork was designed to mirror that of the band's debut album, as a way of stating they had metaphorically "started again".
 After its release, the band published a Vampire Survivors-like game on itch.io, Rat Wars Survivors, to promote the album.

 In October 2024, the band released Rat Wars Ultra Edition, containing the new single "Free to Die" with Filter, and three previously released tracks.
 These included a previously Spotify exclusive cover of Deftones' "Be Quiet and Drive (Far Away)", and "The Drain" from Bad Omens' collaborative album Concrete Jungle [The OST].
+This material, alongside some new songs, would later be incorporated into an additional Addendum EP released in April 2026.